jafferytech110/react-challenges/README.md

 ![sample image](./task-20/form-2021.png)

 ## Task number 21
-Redo Task 20 but this time with any library such as Axios or Validator.
-The validation points stay as described in task 20.
+Redo Task 20 but using useRef and without validation.
+Just get the input values and display on console without re rendering (which occurs due to useState hook)